crowdsecurity/crowdsec-docs/crowdsec-docs/docs/whitelist/format.md

 ```

 `data` allows user to specify an external source of data.
 This section is only relevant when `cscli` is used to install parser from hub, as it will download the `source_url` and store it to `dest_file`.
-When the parser is not installed from the hub, crowdsec won't download the URL, but the file must exist for the parser to be loaded correctly.
+When the parser is not installed from the hub, CrowdSec won't download the URL, but the file must exist for the parser to be loaded correctly.

 The `type` is mandatory if you want to evaluate the data in the file, and should be `regex` for valid (re2) regular expression per line or `string` for string per line.
 The regexps will be compiled, the strings will be loaded into a list and both will be kept in memory.
-Without specifying a `type`, the file will be downloaded and stored as file and not in memory.
+Without specifying a `type`, the file will be downloaded and stored as a file and not in memory.

 ```yaml